Vedem: History of the magazine

-In one edition, a review of Uncle Tom's Cabin compares the fate of African American slaves with that of the Jews in Terezín, noting that until the deportations began, African-Americans had it worse because their families were torn apart; afterward, the suffering of the two groups became approximately equivalent.
-In the popular feature "Rambles through Terezín", Petr Ginz visits various institutions throughout the Ghetto, and interviews people there.
-His rambles include visits to the bakery, the maternity hospital, the fire station, and a very chilling ramble to the crematorium.
+In one edition, a review of Uncle Tom's Cabin compares the fate of African American slaves with that of the Jews in Terezín, noting that until the deportations began, African-Americans had it worse because their families were torn apart.
+Afterward, the suffering of the two groups became approximately equivalent.
+In the popular feature "Rambles through Terezín", Petr Ginz visits various institutions throughout the Ghetto and interviews people there.
+His writing includes visits to the bakery, the maternity hospital, the fire station, and a very chilling visit to the crematorium.

 Preservation and publication

-By 1944, most of the inhabitants of Barracks L417 had been deported to the gas chambers of Auschwitz, and no more issues were produced.
+By 1944, most of the inhabitants of Home L417 alongside most of other inhabitants of the Ghetto had been deported to the East.
+Most of them perished in gas chambers of Auschwitz, and no more issues of Vedem were produced.
 Of the 92 boys who participated in the effort to produce Vedem, only fifteen survived.
-Only one of them, Zdeněk Taussig, remained in Terezín until its liberation in May 1945.
-He had hidden it in a blacksmith shop where his father had worked, and brought it back with him to Prague after he was liberated.
+One of them, Sidney Zdeněk Taussig, remained in Terezín until its liberation in May 1945.
+He had hidden about 800 pages of the magazine in the blacksmith shop where his father had worked, and brought them to Prague after he was liberated.